Heart of a Book

 Harper Davis

-I'm not sure I agree about programming.
-To me, it seemed more like webgpu.
+I'm not sure I agree about ai.
+To me, it seemed more like machine learning.

 Quinn Bennett